rsmythrepo/logfile-monitoring-and-visualization/README.md

 5  Code presentation + presentation slides per candidate should not exceed 5 mins

-Objective: Develop a real-time log monitoring that stores logs in an RDBMS, and visualizes log data trends on a Grafana dashboard.
+Objective: Develop a real-time log monitoring that stores logs in an RDBMS, Deploy a DB with Ansible and visualizes log data trends on a Grafana dashboard.
-Technologies: kubernetes,
+Technologies: shell, kubectl, mysql, Ansible, Grafana